pytchlang/pytch-vm/doc/source/user/sprite.rst

   ``self.say_nothing()``

-  Remove a speech balloon (if there is no speech balloon shown then this does nothing)
+  Remove a speech balloon (if there is no speech balloon shown then this does nothing).

   ``self.say_for_seconds(content,seconds)``

   Show a speech balloon, wait for the number of seconds given, and then remove it.
-The while script will wait while the balloon is being show.
+The whole script will wait while the balloon is being shown.